1. Projected Population Growth

 |Area sq/km||Population||Pop'n Density per sq/km|

 The population density of England is projected to be 484 persons per square kilometre in 2039, when the population will reach 63.3 million.

 Source: The table above is based on data for 2014.
 All data except Taiwan and UK from World Bank.
 Taiwan based on data from MOI Statistical Information Service. and http://countryeconomy.com/demography/population/taiwan, accessed January 7, 2016.
 Population figures for England and UK data based on ONS statistical bulletin on ‘Population Projections of the UK’, October 2015, URL: http://www.ons.gov.uk/ons/dcp171778_420462.pdf and land area based on ONS, ‘Key Statistics and Profiles’, URL: http://www.ons.gov.uk/ons/publications/re-reference-tables.html?edition=tcm%3A77-325257

 3. Births to foreign parents

-In 2012 this figure was 25.9%.
-In London the figure was 57.4%.
-In the London Boroughs of Newham, Brent, Westminster and Kensington and Chelsea over 70% of births are to mothers born outside the UK.
+In London in 2014, the figure was 58.1%.
+In the London Boroughs of Newham, Brent, Ealing, Westminster and Kensington and Chelsea over 70% of births are to mothers born outside the UK.

-A Parliamentary answer revealed that in 2011, 64.9% of all births in London were to couples where one or both were born outside the UK.
+A Parliamentary answer revealed that two thirds of all births in London were to couples where one or both were born outside the UK.